Chatchanan-V/PRiDAN/README.md

 ```bash
 !python train.py --gpu_ids 0 --name PCB --PCB --train_all --batchsize 16 --margin 0.3 --lr 0.01 --alpha 0.0 --data_dir ../PRAI-1581/pytorch
 ```

+You may need to change the batchsize if GPU memory is not enough
 ### Testing

 ### Re-ranking